218 West 57th Street: Lee's Art Shop

+In April 2025, it was announced that an immersive show named Masquerade, based on the Broadway musical The Phantom of the Opera, would open in the Lee's Art Shop space.
+Masquerade was originally supposed to open at 218 West 57th Street on July 31 and run for six weeks, but its run was later extended to February 2026.

 Critical reception

 The Real Estate Record and Guide, in an 1897 piece criticizing various works of architecture on West 57th Street, lauded the building for complementing the American Fine Arts Society.
 The Iron Age and the Times both praised the building's "richly carved" Indiana limestone facade.
 The Iron Age described the building as a "notable addition to the ever increasing list of New York's handsome buildings".
 Architectural critic Christopher Gray wrote in 2001 that "the light, sophisticated front of the building fit right in with the artistic ambience of West 57th" when it was completed.